 2 SAGRADA FAMILIA La Sagrada Família is the single most visited monument in Barcelona, with more than three million visitors a year, and the most important work of the Catalan modernist movement.
-Learn More MERCADO BOQUERIA Discover two of Barcelona's most charming neighborhoods, the medieval Born district and the fishermen's quarter Barceloneta, while popping in and out of family-run shops.
-Get off the tourist track.
-Learn More 4 HOP-ON HOP-OFF BUS See Barcelona on a comfortable and convenient hop-on hop-off bus tour on a 24 or 48-hour ticket.
+Learn More MERCADO BOQUERIA Located off La Rambla, the vibrant market is bustling with colorful stalls offering fresh produce, seafood, and local delicacies.
+It's a food lover's paradise where you can sample traditional Catalan dishes, sip fresh fruit juices, and soak in the lively atmosphere.
+Go early!
+4 HOP-ON HOP-OFF BUS See Barcelona on a comfortable and convenient hop-on hop-off bus tour on a 24 or 48-hour ticket.
 Both routes are included.
 Learn More 5 FLAMENCO SHOW Flamenco originated in southern Spain but this show is a great taste of Andalusia.
 Great tapas too!
 Learn More 6 PAELLA COOKING CLASS How about making your own paella?!
 Learn the secrets of this traditional dish while sipping sangria and making new friends!
 Learn More 7 TAPAS TOUR Not fond of cooking yourself?
 How about a tipsy time enjoying delicious tapas while learning about local Barcelona neighborhood bars and culture from a local!
-Learn More FC BARCELONA EXPERIENCE The absolute best experience for camp nou is the new immersive tour (while the stadium is under construction).
+Learn More 8 FC BARCELONA EXPERIENCE The absolute best experience for camp nou is the new immersive tour (while the stadium is under construction).
 Learn More